London Senior Cup

 The London Senior Cup is the County Senior Cup of the London FA.
 The London Senior Cup was first won by Upton Park in 1882.
 Although the leading professional sides in London no longer compete, the Cup has been won in the past by the likes of Arsenal (as Royal Arsenal in 1891), Brentford, Wimbledon and Barnet.
-The current champions are the development squad of Premier League club Brentford, Brentford B.
+The current champions are Hanwell Town.

 Finals

+This section lists every final of the competition played since 1893, the winners, the runners-up, and the result.